 - Heather Booth: nationally recognized and long-time civil rights organizer

 - Ruth Messinger: former president of the American Jewish World Service, currently serving as their Global Ambassador

-- The course is being offered on a sliding scale $175 – $345 based on income.
-If an organization is paying for your registration please register at the upper end of the scale.
+If an organization is paying for your registration, please register at the higher end of the scale.

 - Early registration closes September 18, 2023 or when cohorts are full